 Generally, direct marketing campaigns should target people who have expressed interest or are likely to be interested in what your company offers rather than mass marketing campaigns used to create general awareness.
 For example, a new ice cream shop may want to send coupons shaped like ice cream cones to local households with kids at the start of summer.
 More targeted and personalized campaigns usually generate better results.

 The type of direct marketing that will work for your business depends on your industry, your budget, and the consumers you're targeting.
-However, keep in mind that aggressive or misleading direct marketing can leave people with a bad impression about your business.
+However, keep in mind that aggressive or misleading direct marketing can leave people with a bad impression of your business.
 Be sure to adhere to privacy and contact laws on a federal and state level.
-Doing so could hurt both your reputation and your revenue, because there are stiff fines and penalties for companies that violate direct marketing laws.
+Doing so could hurt both your reputation and your revenue because there are stiff fines and penalties for companies that violate direct marketing laws.